younesAlgonquin/Inventory-system_Array-version/README.md

 # Inventory-system_Array-version

-Thid program implements an inventory system which contains three types of items:
+This program implements an inventory system that contains three types of items:

   fruits that are purchased from an orchard for resale. vegetables that are purchased from a farm for resale.